cloud-gov/cg-site/_docs/management/custom-domains.md

 title: Custom domains
 ---

 By default, your application will be accessible via a subdomain of `app.cloud.gov`.
-To make your application accessible via your own domain, you need to create entries in your DNS system and configure cloud.gov.
+To make your application accessible via your own domain, you need to create entries in your DNS system and configure Cloud.gov.

 ## How to set up a custom domain
 To make your app accessible via your custom domain name, use the [external domain service]({{ site.baseurl }}{% link _docs/services/external-domain-service.md %}).
 Those pages provide instructions for the DNS entries you need to create in your DNS system.